Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 ### Small integers

-[Descriptions of opcodes that push the numbers 0-32 to the stack.]
+TODO: Descriptions of opcodes that push the numbers 0-32 to the stack.

 ### Pushdata